Pantera: 1999–2003: Side projects, Reinventing the Steel, and breakup

 Around this time, Anselmo ventured into more side projects, such as playing guitars on Necrophagia's 1999 release Holocausto de la Morte, where he went as the alias "Anton Crowley", which combines the names of Church of Satan founder Anton LaVey and occultist Aleister Crowley.
 He also temporarily joined the black metal supergroup Eibon and contributed vocals to that band's only two songs.
 Another one of Anselmo's "Anton Crowley" projects was black metal band Viking Crown.
 The Abbott brothers and Rex Brown began their own country metal crossover project, Rebel Meets Rebel with David Allan Coe, around the same time.

-The band wrote a song for the NHL's Dallas Stars during the team's 1999 Stanley Cup Championship run, "Puck Off", which in recent years has been used as the Stars' goal song at American Airlines Center.
+The band wrote a song for the NHL's Dallas Stars during the team's 1999 Stanley Cup Championship run, "Puck Off"; in recent years, it has been used as the Stars' goal song at American Airlines Center.
 Throughout the season, members of the team befriended members of Pantera.
 During a Stanley Cup party hosted by Vinnie Paul, the Stanley Cup was damaged when Guy Carbonneau attempted to throw the cup from the balcony of Vinnie Paul's house into his pool.
 The Cup landed short on the concrete deck and had to be repaired by NHL commissioned silversmiths.
 Later on in 1999, Pantera contributed the Ted Nugent cover "Cat Scratch Fever" to the soundtrack of the film Detroit Rock City.
-It became the band's second appearance on the Mainstream Rock Chart, peaking at the No. 40 position.
+It became the band's second appearance on the Mainstream Rock Chart, peaking at the top-40 position.

 Pantera returned to the recording studio with Anselmo in 1999, releasing their ninth (considered fifth by the band itself) and final studio album, Reinventing the Steel, on March 21, 2000.
-The album debuted at No. 4 on the Billboard 200 and included two singles; "Revolution Is My Name" and "Goddamn Electric", the latter of which featured a Kerry King outro solo recorded backstage in one take during Ozzfest in Dallas.
-"Revolution Is My Name" became the band's fourth nomination for Best Metal Performance in the 2001 Grammys, and it peaked at No. 28 on the Mainstream Rock Chart in the U.S..
+The album debuted at number four on the Billboard 200 and included two singles; "Revolution Is My Name" and "Goddamn Electric", the latter of which featured a Kerry King outro solo recorded backstage in one take during Ozzfest in Dallas.
+"Revolution Is My Name" became the band's fourth nomination for Best Metal Performance in the 2001 Grammys, and it peaked at number 28 on the Mainstream Rock Chart in the US.
 In 2000, Pantera played on the mainstage of Ozzfest alongside Ozzy Osbourne, Godsmack, Static-X, Methods of Mayhem, Incubus, P.O.D., Black Label Society, Queens of the Stone Age, and Apartment 26.
 In November, the band canceled their planned tour after Anselmo broke his ribs after falling during his eighth annual House of Shock event.